Baldwin midwife Jeanette Breen falsified vaccine records for 1,500 kids, fined $300G, state says

 Timothy Hearney, president of the Suffolk County School Superintendents Association, declined to comment.

-Breen received her license in 1995 and is certified with prescriptive privilege as of Wednesday, according to a state database.
+Breen received her license in 1995 and was certified with prescriptive privilege as of Wednesday, according to a state database.
 She also has a registered professional nursing license.

+The state Education Department has the authority to pursue charges of professional misconduct against Breen’s license.
+A department spokeswoman on Wednesday declined to comment on Breen’s case.

+“We take all allegations of misconduct and neglect of duties against licensed professionals very seriously,” spokeswoman Keshia Clukey wrote in a statement.
+“However, due to confidentiality concerns, I cannot comment on a specific case.”

 State officials pointed out in the stipulation document that Breen had a "history of helping patients try to avoid mandatory immunization."
 In 2017, she wrote a request for exemption for a hospital employee who was required to get a flu shot.
-Breen had met the woman once and tried to say she shouldn't have to get the vaccination since the employee was pregnant.
-State officials pointed out the flu vaccine is recommended for women who are pregnant during flu season.
+Breen had met the woman once and tried to say she shouldn't have to get the vaccination since the employee was pregnant and questioned the safety of flu shots for pregnant women.
+State officials pointed out the flu vaccine is recommended for women who are pregnant during flu season by health experts including the Centers for Disease Control and Prevention.

+In 2014, Breen received a two-year stayed suspension and two years probation from the Board of Regents for “failing to maintain accurate patient records.”

 Arthur Caplan, a professor of bioethics at New York University and an expert on vaccine policy, said even though vaccine fraud is not common, there are “other incidents going on both here and around the country.”